 - Heal at your own pace.
 Individuals grieve differently and in their own time.
 It may take weeks, months, and in some cases, years to fully regain equilibrium. - Resume your daily routines.
 Reestablishing your normal routines can help you regain a sense of control over your life and reduce anxiety. - Join a local support group.
-A support group, led by a trained professional, can provide a safe place for you to exchange your thoughts and feelings and learn techniques on how - Make meaning.
+A support group, led by a trained professional, can provide a safe place for you to exchange your thoughts and feelings and learn techniques on how to deal with the trauma.

+- Make meaning.
 Take small steps to healing by committing to doing something personally meaningful and fulfilling every day.
 Doing even small, simple things that are enjoyable can make you feel better. - Give back.
-Offering to help others, such as through volunteer work, can give you a sense of purpose and a shared goal with individuals who have similar interests. - Participate in a peer-to-peer network.
-Peer support can create an inclusive place for you to exchange ideas and provide support to others who have a shared experience, knowing you are not alone. - Remember that the road to recovery is not a straight line.
+Offering to help others, such as through volunteer work, can give you a sense of purpose and a shared goal with individuals who have similar interests.

+- Remember that the road to recovery is not a straight line.
 Even after time has passed, you may experience a reawakening of intense feelings when reminded of the tragedy. - Find a way to commemorate.
 Gathering with other family members, responders, and survivors at commemorative events, or establishing memorials, scholarships, and foundations to honor those who have died provides a meaningful way to promote healing in the lives of those who survived.